-- (1) Dedication of Sites.
+(1) Dedication of Sites.
 When feasible and compatible with the Comprehensive Plan and Comprehensive Outdoor Recreation Plan, the subdivider shall provide and dedicate to the public adequate land to provide for park, playground, trail, recreation and open space needs of the land development within the City of Marshfield.
 The location of such land to be dedicated shall be determined by the Common Council.
-Where the dedication is not compatible with the Comprehensive Plan and Comprehensive Outdoor Recreation Plan, or for other reasons is not feasible as determined by the Common Council, the subdivider shall, in lieu thereof, pay to the City a fee as established by this Article, or a combination thereof. - (2) Dedication of Parks, Playgrounds, Trails, Recreation and Open Spaces.
+Where the dedication is not compatible with the

+Comprehensive Plan and Comprehensive Outdoor Recreation Plan, or for other reasons is not feasible as determined by the Common Council, the subdivider shall, in lieu thereof, pay to the City a fee as established by this Article, or a combination thereof.

+- (2) Dedication of Parks, Playgrounds, Trails, Recreation and Open Spaces.
 The subdivider shall dedicate sufficient land area to provide adequate parks, playgrounds, trails, recreation and open spaces to meet the needs to be created by and to be provided for the land division, subdivision or comprehensive development.
 The minimum dedication shall be one (1) acre for each forty-five (45) potential dwelling units or fractions thereof. - (3) Combination of Residential Uses.
-Where a combination of residential uses is intended, the minimum dedication shall be the sum obtained by adding the potential residential units intended for single-family and two-family dwellings, and the number of residential units approved as part of a Final Plat, Conditional Use Permit, Group Development, Large Development, Planned Development, or Campus Development for multifamily dwellings.
-Where a definite commitment is made to the City by the developer with respect to those portions of the project intended for single family, duplex and multi-family dwellings, the dedication shall be based upon the number of dwelling units approved by the Common Council. - (4) Minimum Size of Park and Recreation Land Dedications. - a.
+Where a combination of residential uses is intended, the minimum dedication shall be the sum obtained by adding the potential residential units intended for single-family and two-family dwellings, and the potential residential units intended for multifamily dwellings.
+Where a definite commitment is made to the City by the developer with respect to those portions of the project intended for single family, duplex and multi-family dwellings, the dedication shall be based upon the maximum dedications which the zoning classification of the parcel will permit.

+(4) Minimum Size of Park and Recreation Land Dedications.

+- a.
 In general, land reserved for parks, playgrounds, recreation and open spaces purposes shall have an area of at least one (1) acre of contiguous land.
 Where the amount of land to be dedicated is less than one (1) acre, the Common Council may require that the recreation area be located at a suitable place on the edge of the proposed major subdivision or planned unit development so that additional land may be added at such time that the adjacent land is subdivided. - b.
 Land dedicated for the purpose of establishing trails shall be shown as an easement on the Preliminary and Final Plats.
 The minimum width of the easement shall be no less than thirty (30) feet wide.
 Widths greater than 30 feet may be required in certain circumstances as determined by the Plan Commission.
 Neither end of the easement may result in a dead-end, unless a future connection has been identified or may be reasonably established.
-Up to onehundred percent (100%) of the total land area of the granted easement may be counted towards the overall dedication requirement. - c.
+Up to one-hundred percent (100%) of the total land area of the granted easement may be counted towards the overall dedication requirement. - c.
 Land reserved for recreation purposes shall be of a character and location suitable for use as a playground, playfield or for other recreation purposes, and shall be relatively level and dry.
 A recreation site shall have frontage on one or more streets for public access.
 The Common Council shall make the final determination of suitability.